FrankZxShen/MNlexNet/README.md

 You can see the accuracy, precision, recall and f1 scores of SVM, Decision Tree (ID3), Polynomial Bayes and KNN compared.

-The best trained models are in the model folder.
+The best trained model is in the model folder.

 ## Testing Process